 It is the policy of Loyola University Chicago that all filming or photography on any of Loyola’s campuses be approved in advance.
 Written permission must be granted by Loyola’s University Marketing and Communication office before any filming or photography can take place.
-All requests must be submitted a minimum of one week in advance.
+All requests must be submitted a minimum of 60 days in advance.

 The University will grant requests in accordance with the guidelines outlined below.
 Loyola reserves the right to refuse or revoke requests for filming or photography on its property for any reason, including but not limited to:

 - Inappropriate use of the name, logo, or branding of Loyola University Chicago

 - Violations of student, faculty, or staff privacy

 - Any disruption of University business, classes, academic research, or student activities

 - Disruption of traffic, parking, or pedestrian walkways

 - Any safety hazards or potential damage to University property

 Loyola will consider requests for commercial filming or photography to be used in films, television, advertising, or other commercial contexts.
 Any project must be approved in advance and must be in alignment with the University's mission and values as a Jesuit, Catholic institution.
 All commercial requests must be submitted in writing to University Marketing and Communication for approval at least 60 days in advance of desired shooting date(s).

 If approved, all parties must sign and agree to Loyola's Film Location Agreement and submit all required paperwork at least 14 days in advance of shooting.